monarc-project/monarc-project.github.io/content/pages/documentation/common-issues.md

 MONARC instances.

 A minimum of one administrator per MONARC instance is recommended.
-The management of users on a MONARC instance is the responsibility of the administrator of the instance.
+The management of users on a specific MONARC instance is the responsibility of administrator of the instance.
 The administrator of the back office should not be responsible of this.